Off-Campus Employer Information (FWSP)

 The OCCSP has proven to be beneficial to both employers and students.
 By participating in the program, employers will gain motivated and conscientious workers.
 In addition, employers can provide students with the opportunity to serve the community, as well as help them obtain valuable work experience and needed income.

-In order to participate, the employing organization enters into a FWSP contractual agreement with Rutgers.
+In order to participate, the employing organization must receive approval from the SEO and enter into a FWSP contractual agreement with Rutgers.
 Most of each student’s salary is paid by the federal government; the organization pays a small percentage of the student’s salary.
 The employer’s portion of the salary may be waived for those employers who hire reading or math tutors.
 All employers are responsible for FICA payments.

 Hiring FWSP-Eligible Students